-1) For the diversity of Directors, the Nominating Committee Rules for selection standards for Directors state that candidates should "have experience operating an organization in the industrial, government or academic sector or have specialized skills involving technologies, accounting, law or other fields" and "have accomplishments and knowledge in their respective fields for Outside Director candidates."

-- 2) Candidates should have the character, skill and experience needed for strengthening and upgrading management in order to enable the Board of Directors to determine the Company's strategic direction. - 3) Based on an adequate understanding of the importance of gender diversity, the Board of Directors prepares a career and skill matrix for Outside Directors to be reelected and new Outside Director candidates that includes the industries, major management experience, fields of expertise and other characteristics in order to take into consideration the diversity of careers and skills.
-The purpose is to receive beneficial oversight and advice concerning management issues at the Company. - 4) To select new Outside Director candidates for at the 2018 shareholders meeting, the Company confirmed with the Nominating Committee that the primary goal is to select individuals who have extensive experience and knowledge involving the bio healthcare business and Internet of Things and digital business, which are key areas of the current medium-term business plan, and provide beneficial oversight and advice.
+- 1) For the diversity of Directors, the Nominating Committee Rules for selection standards for Directors state that candidates should "have experience operating an organization in the industrial, government or academic sector or have specialized skills involving technologies, accounting, law or other fields" and "have accomplishments and knowledge in their respective fields for Outside Director candidates." - 2) Candidates should have the character, skill and experience needed for strengthening and upgrading management in order to enable the Board of Directors to determine the Company's strategic direction. - 3) Based on an adequate understanding of the importance of gender and international diversity, the Board of Directors prepares a career and skill matrix for Outside Directors to be reelected and new Outside Director candidates that includes the industries, major management experience, fields of expertise and other characteristics in order to take into consideration the diversity of careers and skills.
+The purpose is to receive beneficial oversight and advice concerning management issues at the Company. - 4) Outside Director candidates are not excluded from consideration on the grounds of their gender, nationality, country of birth, race, or ethnicity. - 5) To select new Outside Director candidates for at the 2018 shareholders meeting, the Company confirmed with the Nominating Committee that the primary goal is to select individuals who have extensive experience and knowledge involving the bio healthcare business and Internet of Things and digital business, which are key areas of the current medium-term business plan, and provide beneficial oversight and advice.